BaptisteRoseau/BestPractices/README.md

 These are the rules I follow, and some notes to avoid making the same mistakes twice.
 Each rule is supposed to be short.

 This repository is subject to reorganization improvement over time.
+Pull/Merge requests are welcome, but new rules will not be accepted if I disagree.

 ## Codes